data-pup/sicp-exercises/ts-2.3.4-huffman-encoding-tree/README.md

 ## TypeScript Implementation

+### Difficulties Encountered

+This problem was one of my first deep forrays into TypeScript (TS), so there were some difficulties encountered during the process.
+This is the fun part of learning a new language however, if you have the right attitude.

+First, we do need to explicitly install the node package for TypeScript, by specifying it as a dependency in the package.json file.
+The standard library modules being unrecognized from my TS was confusing at first, but it is important to keep the distinction between TS and Node.js in mind when developing in this language.

+While the code will be transpiled into JavaScript in order to run on Node.js, we do need to make the typing information available to VS Code in order for it to recognize the modules in the Node.js API.

+Note, that there are `ts-node` and `@types/node` modules.
+Which should you be using?
+By convention, `@types` is the prefix used for TypeScript modules.

 ### Counting the occurence of each character

 Next, we need to count the number of occurences of each unique character in